 You don’t have to be all work and no play while taking those steps to victory.
 You should be setting goals that are challenging, but that are also interesting, inspiring, and that makes you want to get out of bed in the morning.

 Take time out to reward yourself and give yourself permission to take breaks when the going gets tough.
 It all comes back to the reason for why you’re doing it in the first place.
 If you can’t have a bit of fun along the way, is it really worth it?

 Just as much as a goal should be achievable, there’s little point in setting a goal that’s too easy.
 If you’ve already run several half marathons, it’s clearly not going to be too taxing to take on one more.
 Signing up for a full marathon or ironman competition then is a different story.

 Doing things that stretch and challenge you is what makes life exciting, and makes the feeling of achievement that much sweeter.

 Try it for yourself

-This year, how are you going to make sure that you’re part of the eight percent and succeed in what you set out to achieve?
+This year, how are you going to make sure that you succeed in what you set out to achieve?

-Editor’s note: this article originally published in 2016.
-It was updated in 2019.
+Editor’s note: This article was originally published in 2016.
+It was updated for 2021.